ky27100/You-Dont-Know-JS/get-started/apA.md

 Because the value assigned to `myAddress` is an object, it's held/assigned by reference, and thus the assignment to the `yourAddress` variable is a copy of the reference, not the object value itself.
 That's why the updated value assigned to the `myAddress.street` is reflected when we access `yourAddress.street`. `myAddress` and `yourAddress` have copies of the reference to the single shared object, so an update to one is an update to both.

-Again, JS chooses the value-copy vs. reference-copy behavior based on the value type.
-Primitives are held by value, objects are held by reference.
+Again, JS chooses the value-copy vs. reference-copy behavior based on the value type. :boom:Primitives are held by value, objects are held by reference.
 There's no way to override this in JS, in either direction.

 ## So Many Function Forms